TokTok/spec/spec.md

 To handle onion announce packets, toxcore first receives an announce packet and decrypts it.

-Toxcore generates ping_ids by taking a 32 byte sha hash of the current time, some secret bytes generated when the instance is created, the current time divided by a 20 second timeout, the public key of the requester and the source ip/port that the packet was received from.
-Since the ip/port that the packet was received from is in the ping_id, the announce packets being sent with a ping id must be sent using the same path as the packet that we received the ping_id from or announcing will fail.
+Toxcore generates `ping_id`s by taking a 32 byte sha hash of the current time, some secret bytes generated when the instance is created, the current time divided by a 20 second timeout, the public key of the requester and the source ip/port that the packet was received from.
+Since the ip/port that the packet was received from is in the `ping_id`, the announce packets being sent with a ping id must be sent using the same path as the packet that we received the `ping_id` from or announcing will fail.

 The reason for this 20 second timeout in toxcore is that it gives a reasonable time (20 to 40 seconds) for a peer to announce himself while taking in count